 - Are Neil Gaiman and already know everything you taught

 - Are not interested in writing fiction

 Of all the MasterClasses pertaining to writing, I can confidently say the Neil Gaiman MasterClass on the Art of Storytelling is at the top of my list.
-The class comes close to delivering on all of its promises, the pace is long but Gaiman is enjoyable to listen to, and the ample supply of examples throughout the lessons make it worth your time and investment.
+There is a reason Gaiman is a bestseller, he cares about his craft and, more importantly, about his readers.
+The class comes close to delivering on all of its promises, the pace is long but Gaiman is enjoyable to listen to, and the ample supply of examples throughout the lessons makes it worth your time and investment.